Ghost (with SQLite)

 The “security_opt” section prevents your container processes from gaining additional privileges.
 This is an important security consideration.

-The “volumes” section maps the “/var/lib/ghost/content” and “/var/lib/mysql” directories inside the containers to local directories on the host machine.
+The “volumes” section maps the “/var/lib/ghost/content” directory inside the containers to a local directory on the host machine.
 This allows us to persist data across container restarts.
-Ghost stores all its configuration data in its own directory and MySQLDB stores its database in its own directory, so it’s important to keep it intact.
+Ghost stores all its configuration data in its own directory, so it’s important to keep it intact.

 The "labels" section allows the Watchtower service to keep this container update automatically.